Clastify logo

 Medium

-Explain how successive ionization energy data can support variable oxidation states in a transition element.
+Explain how successive ionization energy data support variable oxidation states in transition elements.

 Question 28